Helperbird/website/src/pages/features/highlight-menu.md

 url: features/highlight-menu/
 ---

+## About This Feature

-The Highlight Menu by Helperbird is a multi-functional tool that brings several utilities right to your fingertips.
-Whenever you highlight text, a versatile menu appears, offering quick access to features such as text-to-speech, highlighter, web search, immersive reader, and translation.
+Helperbird's Highlight Menu is a versatile tool that appears when you highlight text.
+It gives you instant access to features like text-to-speech, dictionary, web search, immersive reader, highlighter, and translation.

-Designed for power users, researchers, students, and anyone who interacts frequently with text online, the Highlight Menu is your go-to tool for text-related tasks.
+Designed for students, researchers, and anyone who reads a lot online, the Highlight Menu makes text tasks easier.

 ## Benefits

-The Highlight Menu offers a comprehensive set of benefits:
+### Easy Access to Features

-- Streamline text-related tasks with quick access to multiple features in one menu.
+Get quick access to many features in one menu.

+### Better Understanding
-- Enhance comprehension with text-to-speech and immersive reader options.
+Use text-to-speech, dictionary, and immersive reader to improve comprehension.

-- Save time on research with the web search and translation functionalities.
-- Simplify note-taking and content curation with the highlighter tool.
+### Save Time
+Quickly search the web and translate text without leaving the page.

+### Simplify Note-Taking
+Highlight and save important text easily.

 ## Features

-- Instant access to text-to-speech functionalities for auditory learning or reading assistance.
+- **Play/Stop:** Listen to highlighted text with text-to-speech.
+- **Dictionary:** Look up definitions of highlighted words.
+- **Search:** Quickly search the web for more information.
+- **Immersive Reader:** Focus on the text without distractions.
-- Highlight text in your preferred color for better focus and retention.
+- **Highlight:** Highlight text in different colors for better retention.
-- Use web search to quickly find additional information or context.
-- Leverage the immersive reader to declutter and focus on the text.
-- Translate text into different languages right from the menu.
+- **Translate:** Translate highlighted text into different languages.

 ## Is This a Free Feature?

-Yes and no. Basic functionalities like highlighting and web search are free.
-However, to unlock the full suite of features, including text-to-speech and immersive reader, an upgrade to the premium version is required.
+Yes and no. Basic features like highlighting and web search are free.
+To use all features, including text-to-speech and immersive reader, you need to upgrade to the premium version.